 1986-1989: Director, Office of Diplomatic Law and Litigation: head of office responsible for foreign state immunity, head of state immunity, immunity of diplomats and special missions immunity; responsibilities included legislative drafting, congressional testimony, litigation and negotiation of international agreements.

 1986: Attorney, Office of Law Enforcement and Intelligence: negotiation of extradition and mutual legal assistance agreements; Legal advice related to international narcotics issues.

 1984-1986: Attorney, Office of Inter-American Affairs: member, United States team in Nicaragua v.
-United States (International Court of Justice); United States-Cuba migration negotiations; Legal advice regarding implementation of Panama Canal Treaty; Legal adviser in negotiation of Commission for the Study of Alternatives to the Panama Canal (United States-Panama-Japan).
+United States (International Court of Justice); United States-Cuba migration negotiations; Legal advice regarding implementation of Panama Canal Treaty.

-Boalt Hall School of Law, University of California, Berkeley, J.D., 1981; University of California, Santa Cruz, B.A. with Honours in Russian Studies; BA with Honours in Biology, 1978;
+Education: Boalt Hall School of Law, University of California, Berkeley, J.D., 1981; University of California, Santa Cruz, B.A. with Honors in Russian Studies; BA with Honors in Biology, 1978;